siyanz/siyanz.github.io/_posts/2015-7-1-StereoHaptics.md

 title: Stereohaptics&#58; A Haptic Interaction Toolkit for Tangible Virtual Experiences
 shortinfo: A toolkit to create, record, modify, and playback rich and dynamic haptic media using audio based tools.
 Utilizing haptic illusion at its finest.
 year: 2016
+month: July
 categories: [Publications, UX]
+problem: There are no design tools that support haptic designers to produce creative content for a given media.
+goal: To create a toolkit that assists haptic designers to quickly prototype haptic experiences for videos, games, and other media content.
+roles:
+ - Researcher
+ - UX Researcher
+methods:
+ - Design workshop
+ - Survey
 resources:
  - resource: Paper
    external-url: /resources/papers/Stereohaptics.pdf